commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 })
 ```

-You can now get an access token using the `urn:ietf:params:oauth:grant-type:jwt-bearer` grant type:
+2. Use this code to get the access token:

 ```ts
 import { authenticate } from '@commercelayer/js-auth'